 Being in a great spot doesn't mean you will get a great photo.
 Put twenty photographers on a sunset beach and you will get at least twenty different variations of the day's end - some good, others not.
 A good photograph takes time, an understanding of composition, and a creative spark.

 Having a great point of interest is what will set your sunset shot apart from everyone else's.
 The concept is pretty simple - include something in your photograph that attracts the viewer's attention and keeps it there for a while.
-I couldn't even begin to list all of the points of interest you might include but for most photos it will be something already present in that location - a piece of driftwood, an interesting rock, the silhouette of a tree or building, people walking on a beach...I think you get the idea.
+For most photos it will be something already present in that location - a piece of driftwood, an interesting rock, the silhouette of a tree or building, people walking on a beach...I think you get the idea.

 FRAMING YOUR SHOT